 For each module, a quiz covering the module's material will open on the Canvas e-Learning site Thursday evening at 5:00 PM and close Sunday evening at 11:59 PM during the week of the assigned module.
 Each quiz will be worth 20 points.
-Your lowest lab quiz grade will be dropped for the semester.
+Your lowest quiz grade will be dropped for a maximum total of 20 dropped quiz points.